6fe9d454/bdsmlr-scripts/readme.md

 Random scripts to do various things with BDSMLR due to the fact that they have no easily accessible API.
 Use at your own discretion.

-## requirements
+## usage

-Python 3.
-Install the requirements.txt before use.
+1. Install requirements, `pip install -r requirements.txt`.
+2. Run any of the scripts with your python 3.x interpreter.